March 17, 2018

-I signed up for this race for several reasons:
+I signed up for my 30th Half Marathon in Florida for several reasons:

 Half Marathon Training: